thejsway/thejsway/manuscript/chapter02.md

 They function in the same way, but the second version is much easier to understand.

+When the variable represents something complex (for example, the maximum expected score in a game), it should be named using more than just a single word.
+In that case, you should capitalize all starting letters, except the first one (example: `maxExpectedScore`).
+This popular naming convention called [camelCase](https://en.wikipedia.org/wiki/Camel_case) will be used throughout this book.

+!!! info

-Naming things is an important part of the programmer's job.
-Refer to the appendix for some useful advice.
+    Naming things well is an important part of the programmer's job.
+Refer to the [style guide](appendix02.md) for some useful advice.

 ## TL;DR